The Target Black Friday 2019 ad is here

 We've already sneaked a peek at early Black Friday deals from Amazon, Dell, Costco, Sam's Club and Walmart, so it was only a matter of time before Target released its Black Friday ad.
-The retailer's preview sale is mostly over, but we've highlighted 2 deals below that still seem to be available.
+The retailer's preview sale is pretty much over, but we found a few deals that still seem to be available -- including great prices on a Nikon D3500 kit and an iPad Pro.

 Otherwise, you can preview the deals coming later this month -- including a few we've highlighted below.